nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 - `fulfillRandomWords()`: Receives random values and stores them with your contract.

+- `getRequestStatus()`: Retrive request details for a given `_requestId`.

 > 🚧 Security Considerations
 >
-> Be sure to review your contracts to make sure they follow the best practices on the [security considerations](/docs/vrf-security-considerations/) page.
+> Be sure to review your contracts to make sure they follow the best practices on the [security considerations](/docs/vrf/v2/security/) page.

 ## Clean up